Origin Story and Subsequent Goings-On

 Miranda joins Project Elpis.

-Third trip: Visits with potential strategic partners.
+Third trip to Europe: Visits with potential strategic partners.
 The technical case is presented to several audiences for review.

 Elpis Fusion is registered in Europe via the Estonian e-residency program.